dtsmith2001/cozmo/README.md

 # cozmo
-Cozmo scripts for fun and learning
+Cozmo scripts for fun and learning.

+I've placed this work under the same license as the Anki tutorial code for Cozmo.